daedaleanai/exp-bminator2/doc/ddln-bminator2-ICD.md

 Control command message format – with tag -- cf CoaXPress Standard Version 2.1 p.61 Table 24.

 The maximum number supported of bytes to read or write in this is 16, making for a maximum message size of 8 32-bit words or 32 bytes.
+The maximum number supported of bytes to write is further limited for some memory addresses (see in Command Address Space section).

 Note: The CRC32 defined in CoaxPress Standard v 2.2 section 9.2.2.2. is not appended here.